-The purpose of this project is to develop and deliver demand-led and decentralised services of the Kenya Meteorological Department (KMD) in the counties of Kakamega, Siaya, Kisumu and Trans Nzoia.
+The purpose of this project was to develop and deliver demand-led and decentralised services of the Kenya Meteorological Department (KMD) in the counties of Kakamega, Siaya, Kisumu and Trans Nzoia.
 KMD's forecasting was streamlined to improve existing products and services and facilitate the delivery of new ones in response to demand from users in the counties.
 There has been investment in improved seasonal forecasting techniques to provide better downscaled information with a longer lead time and with updates during the season.

-The benefits of this project includes increased and better use of weather and climate information to inform decision making and minimise risks at county to household level.
+The benefits of this project included increased and better use of weather and climate information to inform decision making and minimise risks at county to household level.
 This will reduce vulnerability and contribute to economic growth and a decline in poverty.

 Key project documentation